 There is nothing either good or bad, but thinking makes it so. ~Shakespeare

-What I love about this recipe is how the leftovers can be used for other delicious meals – or to create the most flavorful soup ever (or stock) the next day.
-So it’s like 2 meals in one!
+What I love most about this recipe is how the leftovers can be used for more delicious meals during the busy workweek!
+I always get several meals out of this by making the most flavorful soup (or stock) the next day, and using leftover meat for tacos, enchiladas or salads.
+So it’s like 2-3 meals in one!
 The meal that keeps on giving. 😉

 So the recipe starts with preheating the oven to 425 F and placing the oven rack in the MIDDLE.